Where Does Granite Come From?

 Granite is widely considered to be one of the most durable natural stones because of its creation process.
 It takes thousands and thousands of years of extreme pressure for granite to reach it’s final state, making it incredibly dense.
 The strength of granite is said to rival that of diamonds, which are actually used to cut the stone into slabs at quarries.

 Granite can be considered as the literal building block of humanity.
 It’s been used for creating some of the most iconic structures like the NYC Public Library and Mount Rushmore, and it was also one of the first writing materials.
-Many hieroglyphics and even the 10 Commandments were etched into granite.
+Many hieroglyphics and even the 10 Commandments were etched into the granite.
 Ancient cultures used mass amounts of manpower to chisel stone from quarries and to move it sometimes more than 500 miles.
-To transport the stones, it is said that a system of logs as makeshift wheels were used.
+To transport the stones, it is said that a system of logs as makeshift wheels was used.
 None of this was an easy process because of the strong, heavy nature of granite.

 Granite Countertops in the Present Day